teambit/docs/docs/guidelines-react.md

 ## Sharing Components with Redux or Mobx

 Read [here](/docs/best-practices#state-managers) for suggestion on how to share components that use state managers.

+## Handling Assets and Styles

+Refer to the general guidelines on how to [handle assets](/docs/best-practices#handling-assets) amd [styles](/docs/best-practices#handling-styles).